ansible/ansible/docs/docsite/rst/intro_networking.rst

 * contains - Object contains specified item

-Conditional statements evalute the results from the commands that are executed remotely on the device.
-Once the task executes the command set, the waitfor argument can be used to evalute the results before returning control to the Ansible playbook.
+Conditional statements evaluate the results from the commands that are executed remotely on the device.
+Once the task executes the command set, the waitfor argument can be used to evaluate the results before returning control to the Ansible playbook.

 For example::